aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 ## Function `read`

 Returns a value stored in this aggregator.
-Note: This operation prevents parallelism of the transaction that calls it.
+Note: This operation is resource-intensive, and reduces parallelism.
+(Especially if called in a transaction that also modifies the aggregator, or has other read/write conflicts)

 <pre><code><b>public</b> <b>fun</b> <a href="aggregator_v2.md#0x1_aggregator_v2_read">read</a>&lt;IntElement&gt;(<a href="aggregator.md#0x1_aggregator">aggregator</a>: &<a href="aggregator_v2.md#0x1_aggregator_v2_Aggregator">aggregator_v2::Aggregator</a>&lt;IntElement&gt;): IntElement